50 Cent: Investments

 Over the years, Jackson invested his earnings from music and celebrity endorsements in an array of privately controlled companies, real estate, and stocks and bonds.
-A portion of his investments lost value during the 2008 recession.
+A portion of his investments lost value during the 2008 financial crisis.
 In December 2008, he told the Canadian press that he had been affected by the recession, losing several million dollars in the stock market.
 Unable to sell his Connecticut mansion, Jackson postponed Before I Self-Destruct due to the severity of the economic downturn.

 His Farmington mansion located on 50 Poplar Hill Drive that he tried to sell for years filed for bankruptcy in Connecticut in 2015 listed an asking price for that property in 2012 at $10 million but was valued at $8.3 million in 2015.
 He first tried to sell the house in 2007 for $18.5 million, and dropped the price several times in the next five years, when it was on and off the market.

 In January 2011, Jackson reportedly made $10 million after using Twitter to promote a marketing company which he was part shareholder of.
 His endorsements company G Unit Brands Inc. revealed through a public SEC filing controls 12.9 per cent of H&H Imports, which is a parent company of TV Goods – the firm responsible for marketing his range of headphones, Sleek by 50 Cent.
 Jackson bought stock in the company on November 30, 2010, a week after it offered buyers 180 million shares at 17 cents each.
-Jackson later made a stock recommendation on Twitter, causing its share value to rise from four cents to nearly 50 cents (32p) each, closing on Monday at 39 cents (25p).
-Jackson was later investigated by the Securities and Exchange Commission for breaching securities laws following his tweet which may have constituted allegations of Insider trading via his Pump and dump stock investment strategy.
+Jackson later made a stock recommendation on Twitter, causing its share value to rise from four cents to nearly 50 cents each, closing on Monday at 39 cents.
+Jackson was later investigated by the Securities and Exchange Commission for breaching securities laws following his tweet which may have constituted allegations of insider trading via his pump and dump stock investment strategy.

 In 2013, Jackson became a minority investor in Hang w/, a live video broadcasting mobile app used by dozens of celebrities to broadcast their daily activities and chat with fans.
 The app was downloaded more than 1 million times since its launch in March 2013 and had more than 1 million users as of February 2015.
 Other minority celebrity investors include former NFL player Terrell Owens and record producer Timbaland.